sixstars/CTF365/day10/README.md

 So what about this [one](./tricky)?

 ## Hint
-Notice that the flag you find won't be wrapped with `*ctf{}`, do not forget to add it when submit.
+Notice that the flag you find won't be wrapped with `*ctf{}`, don't forget to add it at submission.
 Maybe you need some [HINT](./HINT.md).